kestra-io/docs/content/blogs/2024-03-06-guide-integration-ingestion.md

 - A 2021 Accenture survey found that 67% of organizations struggle to build trust in data and analytics within their businesses.
 - 85% of big data projects fail ([Gartner](https://designingforanalytics.com/resources/failure-rates-for-analytics-bi-iot-and-big-data-projects-85-yikes/), 2017)
 - 87% of data science projects never make it to production ([VentureBeat](https://venturebeat.com/2019/07/19/why-do-87-of-data-science-projects-never-make-it-into-production/), 2019)
-- *“Through 2022, only 20% of analytic insights will deliver business outcomes”* ([Gartner](https://blogs.gartner.com/andrew_white/2019/01/03/our-top-data-and-analytics-predicts-for-2019/), 2019)
+- “Through 2022, only 20% of analytic insights will deliver business outcomes”* ([Gartner](https://blogs.gartner.com/andrew_white/2019/01/03/our-top-data-and-analytics-predicts-for-2019/), 2019)

 And on top of all this, someone in your org is trying to implement a data democratization initiative, or talking about things like decentralization and self-service.

-Kinda makes you want to change careers!

 ## What is the solution?